gushogg-blake/edita/readme.md

 ### Electron

-Electron now strongly discourages using `ipcRenderer` directly from the renderer and instead recommends preload scripts.
+Note: Electron now strongly discourages using `ipcRenderer` directly from the renderer and instead recommends preload scripts.
 We are still using nodeIntegration and require()ing electron imports directly from the renderer for now.
+We don't load any remote scripts, but `nodeIntegration` still opens us up to supply chain attacks from client-side dependencies whereas otherwise we'd only have to worry about the main process.

 ### Building

-There are a handful of electron-vite projects that have pre-configured defaults and make things like HMR work in Electron.

-I don't think it's a good idea to use these, at least not yet:

-- They seem to be single-person projects

-- My use-case is complex; for example one of them that I looked at only seemed to support a single entrypoint.
-What about dialogs?

-- I have a working rollup build with hot reloading mostly working; getting another whole project involved and figuring out how to get it working with an already complex project would add a whole other dimension of complexity to the port.

-- These might be opinionated about assets.
-This might be a good thing (could get rid of a lot of custom logic and protocol handlers if it Just Works) but could also be another source of friction.

-On the pros side, these projects are more likely to be up-to-date with how Electron works these days (going from 22 to 35) and have likely put a lot of effort into making it work and getting good DX.

-If getting the rollup build working is a pain anyway then it might be worth just taking the plunge.
+Rollup.

 ### Svelte